fsegall/zk_finace/PROOF_OF_CONCEPT_ZK_EN.md

 ## 🚀 **CONCEPTUAL INNOVATION:**

-**We created the first 100% client-side implementation where:**
+**We successfully implemented a 100% client-side solution where:**
 - ✅ **ZK proof** is generated in browser
 - ✅ **ZK files** are embedded in code
 - ✅ **Blockchain** receives only the proof
 - ✅ **Privacy** is guaranteed by cryptography
 - ✅ **Verification** is done mathematically

-**It's a revolutionary architecture that completely eliminates the need for servers for ZK proof generation!**
+**This represents an innovative architecture that eliminates the need for servers for ZK proof generation!**

 ## 📊 **PROOF OF CONCEPT VALIDATED:**